-Most of us know about Spotify, the kind of streaming music, but may not hear about Tidal before.
-Spotify has over 70 million paying subscribers worldwide.
-As the unique lossless music service, Tidal is supported by a lot of the super stars and celebrities like Jay-Z, Beyonce, Rihanna, Drake, Kanye West, Nicki Minaj and known as the artists' streaming music.
-The biggest selling point of it is the high fidelity music with up to 1411 Kbps bit rate which is same to CD.
-However it has only 3 million subscribers.
-This means Tidal will have to attract new streaming users or lure the already registered users to switch from other platforms such as Spotify, Apple Music, Deezer.
+Spotify and Tidal are both two great streaming music services.
+Spotify has over 210 million paying subscribers worldwide.
+As the unique lossless music service, Tidal is supported by a lot of the super stars and celebrities like Jay-Z, and known as the artists' streaming music.
+The biggest selling point of it is the high fidelity music with up to 1,411 Kbps bit rate which is same to CD.

 |Founded||October 2014||October 2008|

 |Number of paid users||around 5 million||over 210 million subscribers|

 |Audio quality||up to 1.4 Mbps||up to 320 Kbps|

 |Offline listening||yes, with paid subscription||yes, with paid subscription|

 After learning Spotify and Tidal in short, let's move on to the following parts to know more differences between them.